pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     t.forward(100)
     t.right(45)

+This Import Turtle demo runs just as well for me in Windows of ReplIt·Com.
+But it runs noticeably slower than macOS out there, at least while I'm only logged in and not paying for the ReplIt·Com service

-You could go ask them to learn to auto-complete your Input as strongly as we do.
+You could go ask Python·Org people to learn to auto-complete your Turtle Logo Input as strongly as we do.
 They already run with some understanding of abbreviations.
 For example, they do understand